-Before the onset of World War I, lobsters were considered by people to be the cockroach of the sea, a food eaten by prisoners, homeless people and slaves.
+Before the onset of World War I, lobsters were considered by people to be the cockroach of the sea, food eaten by prisoners, homeless people, and slaves.

 Although what most people don’t know is that there are several rare color-morph variants of lobsters out there.

 In some domesticated animals, such as snakes, many different color-morphs are a normal thing due to years of selective breeding.

 However, in the wild, color-morph variants of different creatures are very, very rare.

 In May 2016 two Canadian fishermen were celebrating their catch of two bright neon-blue lobsters off the coast of Nova Scotia.

 There are many different things that can cause a lobster to be colored blue (or any other color) such as dietary or habitat conditions.

 However, some of these blue lobsters are just genetically blue, which is often a result of a blue lobster parent.

 A blue lobster catch is generally considered an omen of good fortune – and rightly so.

 Many researchers and scientists believe there to be a one in two million chance of catching them.